Bison: Evolution and genetic history

+Prior to the late 19th century, the population of American bison likely numbered in the tens of millions, perhaps as many as 60 million.
 During the population bottleneck caused by the great slaughter of American bison during the 19th century, the number of bison remaining alive in North America declined to as low as 541.
 During that period, a handful of ranchers gathered remnants of the existing herds to save the species from extinction.
-These ranchers bred some of the bison with cattle in an effort to produce "cattleo" (today called "beefalo") Accidental crossings were also known to occur.
+These ranchers bred some of the bison with cattle in an effort to produce "cattleo" (today called "beefalo").
+Accidental crossings were also known to occur.
 Generally, male domestic bulls were crossed with bison cows, producing offspring of which only the females were fertile.
 The crossbred animals did not demonstrate any form of hybrid vigor, so the practice was abandoned.
 Wisent-American bison hybrids were briefly experimented with in Germany (and found to be fully fertile) and a herd of such animals is maintained in Russia.
-A herd of cattle-wisent crossbreeds (zubron) is maintained in Poland.
 First-generation crosses do not occur naturally, requiring caesarean delivery.
 First-generation males are infertile.
 The U.S. National Bison Association has adopted a code of ethics that prohibits its members from deliberately crossbreeding bison with any other species.
 In the United States, many ranchers are now using DNA testing to cull the residual cattle genetics from their bison herds.
 The proportion of cattle DNA that has been measured in introgressed individuals and bison herds today is typically quite low, ranging from 0.56 to 1.8%.

 There are also remnant purebred American bison herds on public lands in North America.
+Two subspecies of bison exist in North America: the plains bison and the wood bison.
 Herds of importance are found in Yellowstone National Park, Wind Cave National Park in South Dakota, Blue Mounds State Park in Minnesota, Elk Island National Park in Alberta, and Grasslands National Park in Saskatchewan.
 In 2015, a purebred herd of 350 individuals was identified on public lands in the Henry Mountains of southern Utah via genetic testing of mitochondrial and nuclear DNA.
 This study, published in 2015, also showed the Henry Mountains bison herd to be free of brucellosis, a bacterial disease that was imported with non-native domestic cattle to North America.

 In 2021, the American Society of Mammalogists considered Bison to be a subgenus, and placed both bison species back into Bos.

+Relationships of bovines based on nuclear DNA, after Sinding, et al. 2021.